Saturday, April 30, 2016

 The Color of Silence is a deeply moving story about a young girl's journey from guilt to acceptance and healing as she helps an unexpected friend achieve her dream of communicating with those around her.

 Joanie who is confined to hospital as her health deteriorates is also focused on the past.
 At one time she attended school and lived in a group home.
-Unable to communicate with the outside world, Joanie's world now consists of the interactions she has with hospital staff, especially Patrick and a vibrant inner life.
+Unable to communicate with the outside world, Joanie's world now consists of the interactions she has with hospital staff, especially Patrick and she also has a vibrant inner life.
 Joanie looks at the stone necklace which she calls her "rainbow' because of its coloured stones and uses each stone to draw out a memory of events in the past.
-As their friendship blossoms both help the other to live in the present.
+As a friendship blossoms between the two girls, they both help the other to live in the present.

-When Joanie is taken to the Children's Museum, one of the volunteers places her in front of a mirror but Joanie does like this because the mirror only shows her reflection, the outside of her.
-Instead she wishes "there was a magic mirror that could show him who I really am." "because the outside of me really doesn't look like the inside of me at all."
-Although Patrick tells Joanie that she is the strongest person he knows, the complete opposite of what most people tell her.
+When Joanie is taken to the Children's Museum, one of the volunteers places her in front of a mirror but Joanie doesn't like this because the mirror only shows her reflection, the outside of her.
+Instead she wishes "there was a magic mirror that could show him who I really am... because the outside of me really doesn't look like the inside of me at all."
+Patrick tells Joanie that she is the strongest person he knows, the complete opposite of what most people tell her.
 "Mostly I hear words like 'frail,' 'weak,' and 'fragile' when I hear other people talking about me."

 As Joanie begins to learn how to use the Eye Gaze which she calls her Wizard, she begins to wonder how learning to communicate with others will change their view of her and how having this ability will change her.
 "What would people think of me, I wonder, if they knew how I was on the inside.
 Would I seem like the same person to them, or would I become someone different?
 How would people treat me if I could tell them what I want?
 Would I become a whole person to them?"